 Differential settlement results from differences in applied bearing pressures and the variations in the compressibility characteristics of the subsurface soils.
-Based on the subsurface conditions as determined by our borings, it is anticipated that differential settlements will be within tolerable limits.
+Based on the subsurface conditions as determined by our borings and required improvement, it is anticipated that differential settlements will be within tolerable limits.